-From a single event in 1976, the Festival soon began to grow and expand into a range of venues programming early and new music.
+From a single event in 1976, the Festival soon began to grow and expand into a range of venues with a programme of early and new music.
 None of the venues were formal concert halls and a characteristic informally emerged.
-In 1989 work with local schools began and our learning programme was founded and in 1996 a Winter Festival was added in December each year.
+In 1989 work with local schools began and as such our learning programme was founded.

 Take a look at a few highlights with our timeline below:

 After two previous attempts to run Spitalfields Music Festival were thwarted by the coronavirus pandemic, Spitalfields Music presents its first completely online Festival, featuring Curator Errollyn Wallen alongside eight world premieres by women composers, author & historian S.I.Martin, Chineke!
 Junior Orchestra, The Dunedin Consort and Katie Melua.
 The event attracts a worldwide audience, reaching as many people in one day as is usual across the entire live festival, including many engaging with our work for the first time.

 To support freelance musicians, creators and workshop leaders during a period of little work, we run a series of free online sessions on mindfulness and on trauma, and offer multiple bursaries to our Skills Lab training programme for those with access, support or childcare costs, and to musicians currently under-represented in our sector.